 7 Discussion of Potential Additional Work

-Additional work concerning IDN variant TLDs could concern taking the issues identified in this issues report, and identifying potential solutions to these problems.
-Any potential solutions identified would need to be analyzed to establish whether they satisfactorily address the sets of issues identified here, and measured on their viability from policy, technical and security perspectives.
+Additional work concerning IDN variant TLDs could focus on taking the issues identified in this issues report and identifying potential solutions to these problems.
+Any potential solutions identified would need to be analyzed to establish whether they satisfactorily address the sets of issues identified here, and measured on their viability from policy, technical, security, user experience, and operational perspectives.

 It should be emphasized that there should be no assumption that acceptable solutions are available or can be developed to address the wide range of issues identified in this report, or that can satisfy the wide range of community expectations regarding which variant IDN TLDs may be delegated.

 In analyzing the issues presented above, the team identified several areas where additional work could occur toward developing solutions.
-The follow-on phase to this report could be a short phase involving review of these items and development of a plan (including a proposed timeline and budget) for each element.
+The immediate follow-on phase to this report could be a short phase involving review of these items and development of a plan (including a proposed timeline and budget) for each element.
 Some possible actions in the various areas are identified here for consideration.

 7.1 Developing a Label Generation Ruleset specification

-Based on the analysis, a general requirement for all approaches considered is the need to use a tool to machine-generate sets of variants in accordance with a formal label generation ruleset.
+Based on the analysis, a general requirement for all approaches considered is the need to use a tool to machine-generate sets of variants in accordance with formal label generation rules.

 ICANN currently manages a voluntary repository of "IDN Tables," of which some contain instructions on computing variants.
 While some language communities have formalized the formatting of their tables, there is no single established format that can accommodate the various rulesets in existence today.